SEC examinations: How leading private fund advisers prepare

-Private fund advisers are always anticipating their next U.S. Securities and Exchange Commission (SEC) exam.
+Private fund advisers are always anticipating their next SEC examination.
 The SEC’s Division of Examinations (the “Division”) oversees the SEC’s National Exam Program with the goals of improving compliance, preventing fraud, monitoring risk, and informing policy.
 Each year, the Division publishes its exam priorities to prepare advisers, but the specific application of most rules is open to interpretation.
 As a result, there’s always a level of uncertainty in designing and implementing a compliance program.

-As much preparation as chief compliance officers (CCOs) and general counsels (GCs) put into SEC compliance, an exam and request for information is always stressful.
-The Division demands real-time data, and even the most prepared firms have a lot of work to do to be able to deliver information quickly.
+As much preparation as CCOs and general GCs put into SEC exam prep, an exam and request for information are always stressful.
+The Division demands real-time data, and even the most prepared firms have a lot of work to do to deliver information quickly.

 What is the purpose of an SEC exam?